Hungary: Viktor Orban hosts French far-right leader Marine Le Pen | DW | 26.10.2021

 Le Pen used the platform Orban provided to rail against the so-called "ideological brutality" of Brussels.
 She said if she wins the presidency in France next year the country will be "reorientating."

-On Tuesday at the joint news conference, Orban, who faces a critical election next year, called Le Pen a "sovereigntist" and praised her for her support.
+At the joint news conference, Orban, who also faces a critical election next year, called Le Pen a "sovereigntist" and praised her for her support.

-Orban said Le Pen would help renew the European right and added "this renewal can only happen if we enter into alliances with one another."
+Orban said Le Pen would help renew the European right, adding that "this renewal can only happen if we enter into alliances with one another."

 "I have nothing to do with Madame Le Pen," he said in the interview.